Should you keep your money in Israel?

 Accounting costs

-For non-American Israelis, Israeli brokerages have the edge in this category.
+For non-American Israelis, Israeli brokerages have the advantage.

 Minimums